lemieux-lab/bidra_robustness/README.md

 Figures are outputed in `_generated_figures` and illustrate results obtained from the compound characterization and the correlation analysis.

 ## SAR Analysis
 The analysis of the IRIC dataset is stand-alone and is designed to be run within the `iric_dataset` directory.
+Posterior are generated with `bidra_inference.jl` and saved in `results`.
+The complete SAR analysis can be run with `sar_analysis.jl` and the resulting figures will be saved in `figures`.

 ## Arborescence